 20. Casa-Palacio Moreno de Mora

-A quick visit of this old hospital and chapel offers a magnificent El Greco painting of St Francis and a rather special central courtyard.
+A visit to this 18th-century former women’s hospital and church offers a magnificent El Greco painting of St Francis and a stunning central courtyard.

 Castillo de San Marcos

-Castle of San Marcos, Pl.
-Alfonso X el Sabio, 3, 11500 El Puerto de Sta María, Cádiz
+Address: Castillo de San Marcos, Plaza Alfonso X el Sabio 3, 11500 El Puerto de Santa María, Cádiz

 23. Casa de Iberoamerica